KonaTeam/kona-api/sections/risks.md

 -----------
 `POST /risks` will return the created risk based on the JSON request sent.
 See [create response](responses.md#create).

+### Threats and Opportunities ###

-The new_poll_results array is expected to be passed up to contain the creator's risk consisting of poll_question_index & poll_answer_index which correlate to the details in the risk matrix.
+For threats and opportunities, the new_poll_results array is expected to be passed up to contain the creator's risk consisting of poll_question_index & poll_answer_index which correlate to the details in the risk matrix.
 The risk score is also provided.